 [TE-Topo] describes a YANG base model for TE topology without any technology specific parameters.
 Moreover, it defines how to abstract for TE-network topologies.

-[ACTN-Abstraction] provides the context of topology abstraction in the ACTN architecture and discusses a few alternatives for the abstraction methods for both packet and optical networks.
+[ACTN-Frame] provides the context of topology abstraction in the ACTN architecture and discusses a few alternatives for the abstraction methods for both packet and optical networks.
 This is an important consideration since the choice of the abstraction method impacts protocol design and the information it carries.
-According to [ACTN-Abstraction], there are three types of topology:
+According to [ACTN-Frame], there are three types of topology:

 White topology: This is a case where the Physical Network Controller (PNC) provides the actual network topology to the Multi-domain Service Coordinator (MDSC) without any hiding or filtering.
 In this case, the MDSC has the full knowledge of the underlying network topology.